matt-regier/matt-regier/LinkedInExperience.md

 SPINS data and analytics helps natural, organic, and specialty product brands to scale their distribution within the CPG retail space and as well as helping retailers understand and maintain their points of differentiation within that space.

-Responsibilities include modernizing the management and delivery of SPIN's proprietary data offerings:
+Responsibilities include:
 * Rotating team lead for teams of 3 to 4 developers
-* Daily code contribution when not on lead rotation
- → DDL & DML
- → Node APIs
- → React development
+* modernizing the management and delivery of SPIN's proprietary data offerings

 Skills: TypeScript · React.js · Node.js · JavaScript · Pair Programming · PostgreSQL · Apollo GraphQL · Neo4j